imixs/imixs-cloud/doc/STORAGE.md

 	$ kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/longhorn.yaml

-This will start Longhorn with the lates release.
-If you want to have more control you can copy the longhonr.yaml file int your management directory stored in the Imixs-Cloud directory structure.
-You can change or customize this file.
+This will start Longhorn with the latest release.
+If you want to have more control you can customize the file /longhorn/001-deployment.yaml file located in the management directory.

+To start longhorn from you custom setup run:

-	$ kubectl apply -f management/longhorn/001-deployment.yaml
+	$ kubectl apply -f management/longhorn/

 The startup can take a while.
 You can monitor the startup with the [K9s tool](../tools/k9s/README.md).